seogi1004/vuejs-springboot-starter/README.md

  1. mvn install
  2. npm install
  3. npm start
- 4. Run the MarketValueApplication class in the development tool
+ 4. (Running the main class in the IDE)

 ## Links